In 2018, I created margolab.com with the goal of bridging the gap

 changing environment more accessible by linking research outlines and publications

 with other resources, such as captivating photos, informative videos, and social media

-In time, I hope that margolab.com will grow to host the work of other
+In time, I hope that margolab.com will grow to host the work of many

 communicating important concepts to a broad audience.

 I grew up in Iowa City, Iowa—about as far from the ocean as you can

 In high school, I focused on art classes including stained glass, photography and

 computer graphics, while I neglected math and science.